How to use intermediate tables in Laravel! How to use the sync method

 $user = User::find(1); $user->hobbies()->sync(1);

-Let's add YouTube (hobby_id:2) and studying (hobby_id:3) to taro's (user_id:1) hobbies and also write a comment.
+Let's assume that taro (user_id:1) has added youtube (hobby_id:2) and studying (hobby_id:3) to their hobbies and also writes a comment.

 $user = User::find(1); $user->hobbies()->sync([ 2 => ['comment' => 'I like it quite a bit'], 3 => ['comment' => 'I like it moderately'], ]);

-is the DB that will be generated when this code is executed on the DB in which movies (hobby_id:1) has been added to the hobbies of taro (user_id:1)
+on the database where "movies" (hobby_id:1) has been added to the hobbies of taro (user_id:1) mentioned earlier

-*sync: Synchronization
+*sync: synchronization

-Let's consider changing taro's (id:1) hobbies to the following:
+Let's consider changing taro(id:1)'s hobbies as follows:

 The current DB is as follows: